 Before I could say anything, he began talking calmly but rapidly in Spanish, oblivious to his words ricocheting off my obvious incomprehension.
 As he went on, I summoned what little I recalled from my Spanish classes at UNM, repeatedly interjecting, “No hablo Español.”
-However, the man, now becoming agitated, continued talking in Spanish.
+However, the man, becoming increasingly agitated, continued talking in Spanish.
 I concluded that he had spotted the new arrivals in the neighborhood and was looking for an odd job.
-“Work”!
-I wondered to myself.
-What the hell is Spanish for “work”!
-Yet I couldn’t recall.
-Eventually, my visitor offered the upheld palm of his right hand, which I took as a request for a handout, and which struck me as an odd shift, given that I thought his original and perfectly honorable expressed desire was for some work in exchange for pay.
+“Work,” I wondered.
+What the hell is Spanish for “work”?
+I wanted to politely inform him, “No work.”
+Yet I couldn’t recall the Spanish.
+Eventually, my visitor presented the upheld palm of his right hand, which I took as a request for a handout, and which struck me as an odd shift, given that I thought his original and perfectly honorable desire was for some work in exchange for pay.
 Somewhat affronted by this, yet maintaining my composure, I patted the obviously empty pockets of my shorts and, recalling an expression I first learned in Leadville, said firmly, “No dinero.”
-With that, my visitor turned, mounted his bicycle, left our property, and headed south on Opitz Road, dissolving into this strange new world.
+With that, my visitor, with no fanfare, turned, mounted his bicycle, left our property, and headed south on Opitz Road, dissolving into this strange new world.